 Amy T.

 I am really liking looking over the data and trying to figure out how much to eat to get the most energy.
 Even though for the first couple days I had keto on and was trying to consume 90+ grams of fat!!
 Lol

-Florence C. likes this comment.
+Naomi A. and Florence C. like this comment.

+Amy T.